RGG200/AsceciaCurrencies/README.md

 ## Planned extensions

-- Ascecia-SubCurrencies : To Be Annonced
+- Ascecia Auction-House : Not in development yet.

 ## Other plugins